 2.2.
-NATURE OF PHYSICS
+NATURE OF MATHEMATICS

-Physics is a science that deals with matter in relation to energy.
-Its learned through experimentation and observation where results from experiments are collected and analyzed before valid conclusions are drawn which should conform with the existing laws and principles of physics.
-It is used in measuring, counting, description of shapes and phenomena, other concepts taught and learnt include time, money, distance, volumes and areas among others.
+Mathematics as a science is used in measuring, counting, description of shapes and phenomena, other concepts taught and learnt include time, money, distance, volumes and areas among others.
 It employs logical reasoning and quantitative calculations used in almost all branches of knowledge such as business, engineering, applied science, research and social studies.
 As a branch of knowledge it heavily relies on abstract knowledge (abstraction).
-According to world book encyclopedia vol.13 pg 238, physics is the most useful and fascinating division of man's knowledge.
-It helps us to explain why and how some things happen in nature.
-For example why there is day and night and has the power to solve some of the deepest puzzles man must face.
+According to world book encyclopedia vol.13 pg 238, Mathematics is the most useful and fascinating division of man's knowledge.
+It helps us in many significant areas of study, and has the power to solve some of the deepest puzzles man must face.
+Mathematics is the study of quantities and relations through the use of numbers and symbols.

-English scientist Roger Bacon (1267) wrote physics is the gate key to sciences.
-Most scientists depend on physics for exact descriptions and formulae of observations, experiments and analysis which involve data processing.
-Most scientific problems have become complicated that only highly sophisticated technology working with sophisticated giant electronic computers can supply the required answers/solutions.
-The physical sciences such as astronomy, Chemistry depend heavily on physics.
-In the social sciences and Economics/Accounting there is a remarkable increase in the use of computer technology for data collection, data analysis and research project inconceivable.
-No science can be exact without the application of physics directly.
-Physics can be said to be the language of science.
-In studying of computer studies the knowledge of graphs, equations, statistics, curricular and other arithmetical processes such as ratios, proportions and drawing are necessary.
-All these require the knowledge of physics.
+English scientist Roger Bacon (1267) wrote Mathematics is the gate key to sciences.
+Most scientists depend on Mathematics for exact descriptions and formulae of observations, experiments and analysis which involve data processing.
+Most scientific problems have become complicated that only highly trained mathematicians working with sophisticated giant electronic computers can supply the required answers/solutions.
+The physical sciences such as astronomy, Chemistry and Physics, depend heavily on Mathematics.
+In the social sciences and Economics/Accounting there is a remarkable increase in the use of Mathematics for data collection, data analysis and research project

 2.3.
-PHYSICS AND COMPUTER STUDIES.
+MATHEMATICS AND PHYSICS SCIENCE.

-Physics as a subject is closely related to computer studies in both nature and method.
-While physics is seen as the normal and the only mode of the knowledge, computer studies is viewed only as a tool of science.
+Physics science differs from mathematics in both nature and method.
+While science is seen as the normal and the only mode of the knowledge, Mathematics can be viewed only as a tool of science.
 Dan (1992 pg.
-188, 189) points out that science without physics is
+188, 189) points out that science without mathematics is inconceivable.
+No science can be exact without the application of Mathematics directly.
+Mathematics can be said to be the language of science.
+In studying science the knowledge of graphs, equations, statistics, curricular and other arithmetical processes such as ratios, proportions and drawing are necessary.
+All these require the knowledge of Mathematics.

-Physics and computer studies are mainly inductive hence the convergence.
-Physics is confined to physical realities UNESCO handbook for science teachers (1988, p24), it is reported that both philosophers (Hirst and Phenix) agree that physics is empirical and is classified as a science.
-Hirst puts physics under logic.
-While Phenix puts physics in language.
-There is no doubt that physics is a language that is much used by scientists.
-Since it allows them to say beautifully and confidently in a half a line symbolic language what might take a whole book of words in language subjects such as mother tongue.
+Science is mainly inductive while Mathematics is essentially reductive hence the divergence.
+Mathematics is not confined to physical realities while Physics is in the UNESCO handbook for science teachers (1988, p24), it is reported that both philosophers (Hirst and Phenix) agree that Mathematic is not empirical and is not classified as a science.
+Hirst puts Mathematics under logic.
+While Phenix puts Mathematics in language.
+There is no doubt that Mathematics is a language one that is much used by scientists.
+Since it